 I am a Professor and Head of the Division of Psychology, located within the School of Natural Sciences.
 My main role is to manage and lead the Division, alongside on-going teaching and research activities, but I retain an avid interest in psychological theories, experiments and data.
 I have been at Stirling since 2001, and value its combination of being student focused and research intensive.
-In addition, I am the Deputy Dean of Natural Sciences, supporting the success of the Faculty as a whole.

 Teaching and Admin